Menditect/documentation/docs/definitions/test-case.md

 - Click on Test case details on top of the middle pane.

 ### Create a Test Case
-- Go to the Test Suite you want to create a Test Case in.
+- Navigate to the Test Suite you want to create a Test Case in.
 - Click "*+ Test case*" to create a Test Case.
 - Select either 'Manual' or 'Automatic' for the Test Case Type (Testers can only create 'Manual' Test Cases).
 - Enter a name and other optional information.